The rise of CBD products and the fear of failing a drug test

 THC “free” products

 As the name says, products that are made from CBD Isolate, contain only CBD (cannabidiol), and sometimes they have added terpenes for better effect.
 So in conclusion, products made with CBD Isolate shouldn’t in any way contain THC and with that kind of CBD oil, there is almost no chance to fail a drug test.
 How can I fail a drug test with CBD oil made from isolate?
+Or can you fail a drug test with CBD Isolate only?
 Is that even possible?
 We’ll get to that a bit later.

 Broad-spectrum products contain a purified extract that shouldn’t contain any THC, but this is rarely the case.
 Why?
 It is almost impossible to completely purify THC from the extract, so there is a big chance that there will be some traces of THC left in it – although bellow the levels of detection.
 With that kind of CBD oil, there is always a small possibility to fail a drug test, especially or should I say mostly because there are a lot of mislabeled products on the market.
 Although there are reputable brands on the market that label their products correctly, it is always recommended to be careful when considering using broad-spectrum CBD products.